-Proper tooth brushing helps to prevent and control the gum disease.
+Proper teeth brushing helps to prevent and control the gum disease.
 It cleans the teeth below the gums where micro-organisms, food debris, plaque tend to gather.
 You simply follow the basic technique of whichever method you choose, but after brushing an area, you roll or sweep the bristles toward the chewing surfaces.

 Maintaining oral hygiene is essential to keep gum diseases at bay.
 Proper tooth brushing helps to prevent and control the gum disease.
 It cleans the teeth below the gums where micro-organisms, food debris, plaque tend to gather.
 Brushing should be performed twice a day irrespective of age.
 Tooth brush should be change every 3-4 months for efficient plaque control.

 Brushing should be started in children as soon as their milk tooth erupts (6 months) either with a soft cloth or soft toothbrush.

 - The brush move in big circles on outer surface of the teeth and partly in the gums.
 Initially big circles are made and then reduced to smaller circles.

 - Brush the inner surfaces by tilting the brush vertically and making several up and down strokes.

 - The chewing surfaces are cleaned by making back and forth strokes.